dido1998/CausalMBRL/README.md

 ## Experiments

 ### Chemistry
-The experiments can be using the following files:
+The experiments can be run using the following files:

 - scripts/ae_chem.sh
 - scripts/vae_chem.sh